 Interrupt Control - Including:

-EEPROM - Full implementation, includes:
+EEPROM - Full implementation, including:

-Timer1 - 16 bit timer/counter, includes:
+Timer1 - 16 bit timer/counter, including:

-Timer2 - 8 bit timer/counter, includes:
+Timer2 - 8 bit timer/counter, including:

 PortA - General purpose I/O port.
 Full I/O port implementation including: